santibacat/recursos/apuntes-python.md

 ### LISTS [ ]

-* Can mix different datatypes
+* Unordered, can mix different datatypes
 * Can be nested within other lists (multidimensional), but better use numpy
 * REMEMBER: First item is list[0] (!= list[1]) --> _Zero-index_